nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. User requests to find a specific student record and his/her appointment.
 2. System finds the particular student record and appointment.
-3. System shows the student records and appointment of the particular student.
+3. System shows the student record and appointment of the particular student.

     Use case ends.